ethereum/sharding/docs/doc.md

 ```
     [
         chain_id,      # 1 on mainnet
-        shard_ID,      # the shard the transaction goes onto
+        shard_id,      # the shard the transaction goes onto
         target,        # account the tx goes to
         data,          # transaction data
         start_gas,     # starting gas